trindadetiago/portal-transparencia-brasil-chatbot/README.md

 # Portal Transparência - Deep Agents Chat

 Full-stack chat application with LangChain Deep Agents, FastAPI backend, and Next.js frontend.
+Communicate with the API of brazil's portal da transparencia and see the results in real time

 ## Setup